reshmabidikar/slate/source/includes/_bundle.md

 ## Bundle Resource

 The `Bundle` resource represents a collection of subscriptions.
-Grouping certain subscriptions into a bundle is mostly useful to ensure that certain operation happens to the group.
+Grouping certain subscriptions into a bundle is mostly useful to ensure that certain operations propagate to the group.
 A common example is upon cancellation, to ensure that when cancelling a `BASE` subscription, any `ADD_ON` subscriptions in the same bundle also end up being cancelled automatically.
-Bundles are automatically created by the system when creating the intial subscription, but later one must specify the `bundleId` to add additional subscriptions in the same bundle.
+The Bundle is automatically created by the system when creating the intial subscription and in order to add additional subscriptions in the same bundle one must specify the `bundleId` previously created.

 The attributes are the following: